A reporter’s view: Inside the Oval Office at a ‘pass the torch’ moment

 Mr. Biden spoke faintly, haltingly, solemnly.
 The speech was laced with pride and a sense of what might have been, had he felt able to continue his campaign.
 He highlighted what he sees as the main accomplishments of his presidency, a reprise of his campaign pitch.

-In a preview of many more “farewell” moments to come, Mr. Biden cited the nation’s post-pandemic economic recovery, bringing manufacturing back to the U.S., reducing illegal border crossings (after they surged in his term), battling climate change, and appointing diverse leadership in his administration.
+In a preview of many more “farewell” moments to come, Mr. Biden cited the nation’s postpandemic economic recovery, and bringing manufacturing back to the United States, reducing illegal border crossings (after they surged in his term), battling climate change, and appointing diverse leadership in his administration.
 Winning the 2020 election was itself a major triumph, in Mr. Biden’s eyes.
 And preventing his predecessor from retaking the White House remains his overarching goal.

 “I ran for president four years ago because I believed, and still do, that the soul of America was at stake,” the president said.
 “America is an idea, an idea stronger than any army, bigger than any ocean, more powerful than any dictator or tyrant.”